(Cardiospasm; Esophageal Aperistalsis; Megaesophagus)

 How the Esophagus Works

 Achalasia may occur at any age but usually begins, almost unnoticed, between the ages of 20 and 60 and then progresses gradually over many months or years.

 Achalasia results from a malfunction of the nerves (called denervation) controlling the rhythmic contractions of the esophagus.
-The cause of the denervation is not known, but viral and autoimmune causes are suspected.
+The cause of the denervation is not usually known, but viral and autoimmune causes are suspected.
 Certain tumors may cause an achalasia–like disorder either by directly narrowing (constricting) the lower esophageal sphincter or by infiltrating the nerves of the esophagus.
 Chagas disease, an infection that causes the destruction of clusters of nerve cells (autonomic ganglia), may also result in achalasia.

 The tight lower esophageal sphincter causes the part of the esophagus above it to enlarge greatly.
 This enlargement contributes to many of the symptoms.
-Difficulty swallowing (dysphagia) both solids and liquids is the main symptom.
+Difficulty swallowing (dysphagia) of both solids and liquids is the main symptom.
 Although less common, chest pain may occur during swallowing or for no apparent reason.
-About one third of people who have achalasia spit up (regurgitate) undigested food.
+About one third of people who have achalasia spit up (regurgitate) liquids and undigested food.
 If spitting up occurs when people are sleeping, they may inhale food into their lungs, which can cause coughing, infection of the airways, bronchiectasis, or aspiration pneumonia.

 Mild to moderate weight loss also occurs.
 When people have significant weight loss, especially older people whose symptoms of dysphagia developed rapidly, doctors consider and usually look for a tumor at the gastroesophageal junction (the place where the esophagus connects to the stomach).